PedroDrago/algorithms-data-structures/README.md

 This repository is destinated to the algorithms I write while studying algorithms and data structures.

 I may write the same algorithm/DS in multiple languages to see the difference between their applications.

+TO-DO:
+- Refactor stack.
+Too much if statements wrote as blocks.